Tag Archives: Dave Bloomquist

 By Ed Staskus

-It wasn’t any great shakes of an apartment, a living room, walk-in kitchen, and two small bedrooms.
+It wasn’t any great shakes of an apartment, which was a living room, walk-in kitchen, and two small bedrooms.
 There were more cockroaches than crumbs in the kitchen.
 The sofa and upholstered chairs were a flop.
 Gary kept cases of beer stacked up by the back door and his whiskey under lock and key.

 “Where is it?”
 I asked.